google/ad_language_monitor/README.md

 ## Overview

-A Cloud Function that usese Retext.js to monitor the inclusive language of ad copy.
+A Cloud Function that uses Retext.js to monitor the inclusive language of ad copy.

 ## Deploy